shadow1349/kiosk/README.md

 On Windows and OSX: From chrome://apps/ right click on "Kiosk" and "Create shortcut" then copy this shortcut into the startup folder (Windows) or add to login items (OSX).
 Linux: Likely similar to Windows and OSX, untested.

-## Support & Feature Requests

-This product is maintained by [Matt Cook](mailto:matt@lookitscook.com) and provided without warranty or guaranteed  support.
-If you need a bug fix please check that it has not be reported and submit details here: https://github.com/matt-cook/kiosk/issues

-Patches and new features are released at our convenience.
-If you need a bug fix or new feature on a specific schedule, please send details to support@cook.company for a quote.
-Alternatively, if the issue does not yet have a milestone assigned to it, add a bounty via https://www.bountysource.com and either we or a third party developer can prioritize the update.

 Pull requests are welcome.

 ## Known Limitations